Jacques-ds-ggg/udacity-trivia-project/backend/README.md

 export FLASK_APP=flaskr
 export FLASK_ENV=development
 flask run --reload
+# Head back to frontend and run npm start to start the frontend on your local browser
 ```

 The `--reload` flag will detect file changes and restart the server automatically.